 Consumers are welcome to file a complaint against an insurance company with the Office of the Insurance Commissioner if they are dissatisfied an insurance company's service.
 A complaint can be submitted for one or more of the following reasons and is listed in our agent, agency and company lookup tool as one of the following definitions:

-Adjuster handling: An adjuster unsatisfactory handled a claim.
+Adjuster handling: An adjuster handled a claim improperly.

-Prompt pay: Insurer failed to comply with state prompt-pay laws.
+Prompt pay: An insurer failed to comply with state prompt-pay laws.

 Participating provider availability: Because an in-network provider wasn’t available, a claim processed at the out-of-network benefit level should be reprocessed as an in-network claim.

 Unsatisfactory settlement/offer: Insurer's payment or settlement offer was less than the amount expected by the insured or claimant.

 Pre-existing condition: Insurer improperly denied a claim or excluded coverage based on a pre-existing condition.

 Medical necessity denial: Insurer improperly denied covered services as not medically necessary.

 Fraud: A claim-related deception or unfair practice by a third party, resulting in unfair financial or compensable gain.